zerynth/docs-v3/docs/reference/libs/stdlib/builtins.md

 Suspend the current thread for *time* expressed in *time_units*.
 All the other threads are free to continue their execution.
 If *time_unit* is MICROS, sleep does not suspend the current thread, but starts polling the cycles counter in a loop.

-For high precision sleep refer to :module:`hwtimers`
+For high precision sleep refer to `hwtimers`

 ### function `random`
 ```python